Does Alcohol Stop Fat Burning: Truth & Healthy Advices 2023

 Frequently Asked Questions

-The Alcoholic beverages that contain the most calories have the greatest potential to drive a caloric surplus, these include;
+The alcoholic beverages that contain the most calories have the greatest potential to drive a caloric surplus, these include;

-Pina colada
+– Pina colada

-Craft beers
+– Craft beers

-Soft drink Infused drink (i.e. Coke and JD)
+– Soft drink Infused drink (i.e. Coke and JD)

 High amounts of alcohol can hinder weight and body composition through ’empty calories’ and long-term muscle loss.

-MIDSS adheres to strict procurement guidelines and relies on peer-reviewed studies, academic research institutes, and medical associations.
-We work mainly with peer-reviewed studies to ensure the accuracy of the information.
-We avoid the use of tertiary references.
-You can read about how we ensure the accuracy and timeliness of our content in our editorial process.
+EHproject has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
+We work mostly with peer-reviewed studies to ensure accurate information.
+We avoid using tertiary references.
+You can learn more about how we ensure our content is accurate and current by reading our editorial policy.

-- Baraona, E. and Lieber, C.S.
+1. Baraona, E. and Lieber, C.S.
 (1979).
 Effects of ethanol on lipid metabolism.
 Journal of Lipid Research, [online] 20(3), pp.289–315.
 Available at: https://pubmed.ncbi.nlm.nih.gov/87483/#:~:text=Progressive%20alteration%20of%20the%20mitochondria.

-- Suter, P.M., Schutz, Y. and Jequier, E. (1992).
+2. Suter, P.M., Schutz, Y. and E Jéquier (1992).
 The Effect of Ethanol on Fat Storage in Healthy Subjects.
-New England Journal of Medicine, [online] 326(15), pp.983–987. doi:10.1056/nejm199204093261503.
+The New England Journal of Medicine, [online] 326(15), pp.983–987. doi:https://doi.org/10.1056/nejm199204093261503.

-- Schutz, Y. (2000).
+3. Schutz, Y. (2000).
 Role of substrate utilization and thermogenesis on body-weight control with particular reference to alcohol.
-Proceedings of the Nutrition Society, 59(4), pp.511–517. doi:10.1017/s0029665100000744.
+Proceedings of the Nutrition Society, [online] 59(4), pp.511–517. doi:https://doi.org/10.1017/s0029665100000744.

 ABOUT THE AUTHOR